 No pattern of birth defects have been linked to carbon monoxide poisoning.
 There are reports of carbon monoxide poisoning in pregnant women causing fetal death or fetal brain damage.
-This is thought to be from the large amounts of carbon monoxide in the mother’s blood.
+This is thought to be from large amounts of carbon monoxide in the mother’s blood.
 This causes the baby to receive less oxygen.
-A small study has shown that fetal death and brain damage only happen when carbon monoxide levels in the mother are high enough to make her lose consciousness.
-There are also reports of normal outcomes in pregnancies in which the mother had carbon monoxide poisoning.
+A small study has shown that fetal death and brain damage only happen when carbon monoxide levels in the mother are high enough to make her lose consciousness (to pass out).
+However, there are also reports of normal outcomes in pregnancies in which the mother had carbon monoxide poisoning.
 Timing of exposure and amount of exposure can lead to different effects in the pregnancy.

 What should I do if I’m pregnant and think I’ve had carbon monoxide poisoning?

-If you experience any symptoms that you believe are from carbon monoxide, you should be taken to the emergency room right away.
+If you have any symptoms that you believe are from carbon monoxide, you should be taken to the emergency room right away.
 A blood test can be done to measure the amount of carbon monoxide that is in your blood.
-This test needs to be done very soon after your exposure or it will not be useful.
+This test needs to be done very soon after your exposure to be useful.
 If you do have carbon monoxide poisoning, you may be given treatment to help you and the baby get rid of the carbon monoxide.
 The source of the carbon monoxide should be found and the problem corrected to prevent further exposure.

 My carbon monoxide detector went off.
 Is my baby at increased risk for problems from carbon monoxide?